-(5) Under current law, interest on the Series 2018C Bonds (a) will not be included in gross income for Federal income tax purposes and (b) will not be an item of tax preference for purposes of the Federal alternative minimum income tax .
+- Under current law, interest, including accrued original issue discount ("OID"), on the Series 2018C Bonds (a) will not be included in gross income for Federal income tax purposes and (b) will not be an item of tax preference for purposes of the Federal alternative minimum income tax.
 The opinion in this paragraph (5) is subject to the condition that there is compliance subsequent to the issuance of the Series 2018C Bonds with all requirements of the Code that must be satisfied in order that interest thereon not be included in gross income for Federal income tax purposes.
-Failure by the City to comply with the Covenants, among other things, could cause interest on the Series 2018C Bonds to be included in gross income for Federal income tax purposes retroactively to their date of issue.
-We express no opinion regarding other Federal tax consequences of the ownership of or receipt or accrual of interest on the Series 2018C Bonds.

-(6) Under current law, interest on the Series 2018C Bonds will be exempt from income taxation by the State of Georgia.
+[The initial public offering prices of the Series 2018C Bonds maturing in the year[s] 20 and 20 (the "OID Bonds") are less than their stated principal amounts.
+Under existing law, the difference between the stated principal amount and the initial public offering price of each maturity of OID Bonds to the public (excluding bond houses and brokers) at which a substantial amount of such maturity is sold will constitute OID; OID will accrue on a constant-yield-to-maturity method based on regular compounding; and a holder's basis in an OID Bond will be increased by the amount of OID treated for federal income tax purposes as having accrued on the OID Bond while the holder holds the OID Bond.]
+Failure by the City to comply with the Covenants, among other things, could cause interest on the Series 2018C Bonds/, including OID,/ to be included in gross income for Federal income tax purposes retroactively to their date of issue.
+We express no opinion regarding other Federal tax consequences of the ownership of or receipt or accrual of interest on the Series 2018C Bonds. - (6) Under current law, interest on the Series 2018C Bonds will be exempt from income taxation by the State of Georgia.

 Our services as Co-Bond Counsel have been limited to delivering the foregoing opinion based on our review of such proceedings and documents as we deem necessary to approve the validity of the Series 2018C Bonds and the tax-exempt status of the interest thereon.
-We express no opinion herein as to the financial resources of the City or the System, the City's ability to provide for the payments required on the Series 2018C Bonds with Pledged Revenues derived from the System, or the accuracy or completeness of any information, including the City's Preliminary Official Statement, dated October 10, 2018, and its Official Statement, dated October 24, 2018, that may have been relied upon by anyone in making the decision to purchase the Series 2018C Bonds.
+We express no opinion herein as to the financial resources of the City or the System, the City's ability to provide for the payments required on the Series 2018C Bonds with Pledged Revenues derived from the System, or the accuracy or completeness of any information, including the City's Preliminary Official Statement, dated October , 2018, and its Official Statement, dated October , 2018, that may have been relied upon by anyone in making the decision to purchase the Series 2018C Bonds.